.Post updated in 2018.

 There are a couple of other things that I wish I had known:

-- If you are 18 you cannot have the ultimate beverage package.
-NCL is an American company and as a result you must be over 21.
+- You must be 21 to buy the package.
 Bit annoying if you’re 18-21 from the UK and used to be able to drink.

 - All people in the same cabin (over 21) must purchase the ultimate beverage package if one does.
 I suppose this is to stop people from sharing drinks but can be quite annoying if only one of you is a drinker!